Spring’s calling, and we’re answering with strawberry pound cake!

 Cake:

-- In a medium bowl, mix together flour, salt, and baking soda.
-Add to butter mixture, alternating with sour cream, beginning and ending with the flour mixture.
-Beat batter on low just until blended after each addition.
+- In a medium bowl, mix together flour (3Â cups), salt (1/2Â teaspoon), and baking soda (1/4Â teaspoon).
+Add to butter mixture, alternating with sour cream (1Â cup), beginning and ending with the flour mixture.
+Beat batter on low just until blended after each addition.Â

-- With the mixer on low, stir in vanilla and strawberries and continue to beat for about 1 minute.
-Using a large rubber spatula or wooden spoon, give the batter a final stir and make sure the strawberries are mixed evenly throughout the batter.
+- With the mixer on low, stir in vanilla (2 teaspoons) and strawberries (2 cups) and continue to beat for about 1 minute.
+Using a large rubber spatula or wooden spoon, give the batter a final stir and make sure the strawberries are mixed evenly throughout the batter.Â

-- Pour the batter into prepared pan, filling the pan only 3/4 full, and bake in preheated oven for 1 hour and 20 minutes to 1 hour and 40 minutes, testing until a wooden skewer or cake tester, inserted into the center of the cake just comes out clean, without any crumbs.
-Cool pan on a wire rack for 10-15 minutes, then invert the pan onto a plate, removing the cake from pan and cool completely
+- Pour the batter into the prepared pan, filling the pan only 3/4 full, and bake in preheated oven for 1 hour and 20 minutes to 1 hour and 40 minutes, testing until a wooden skewer or cake tester, inserted into the center of the cake just comes out clean, without any crumbs.
+Cool pan on a wire rack for 10-15 minutes, then invert the pan onto a plate, removing the cake from the pan, and cool completely

 Glaze:

 - Meanwhile, make the glaze: add powdered sugar to a medium bowl.
 Add milk or cream to powdered sugar, 1 tablespoon at a time as needed, mixing well after each addition, until you reach desired, pourable consistency.
-Pour over completely cooled cake.
-Let cake sit for the glaze to set, then serve.
+Pour over the completely cooled cake.
+Let the cake sit for the glaze to set, then serve.

 Fans Also Made: